skjkanchan/OSProject3/devlog.md

 # May 11 2:20am
 a.
 I am now ending this project session.
 I was able to create a header class for the index file as well as a node class.
 Inside the node class, I wrote toByte and fromByte methods to convert integers into 8-bit ints with big endian byte orders, and convert them back and put them in a Node.
 Next project section I can hopefully start on the B-Tree class itself now that I have a lot of its parts coded.

+# May 11 10:53am
+a.
+I am now starting a new project session.
+Going into this session, I now have a better understanding of how the file implemenattion works.
+I understand now the logic of creating a B-Tree when creating a file.
+Other than that I dont have any new thoughts.
+b.
+This project session I plan to finish the B-Tree class and use that to finish the create function.